alimehridev/webCrawler/README.md

 # wmap
- This is a very simple website crawler .
+ This is a very simple website mapper .